steve-snow/about/README.md

 ### Translation:

-> Plays well with others, maximizing their potential through service, instruction, or applied technology
+> Plays well with others, maximizing their potential through service, instruction, and applied technology

 ---